 The Delta and Moremi Reserve (a protected area within the Okavango Delta) are full of waterways and lagoons, dry land and islands, sand, salt and fresh water.
 Big game viewing is standard.
 The diversity within this eco-system is staggering.
 Recorded to date: 122 mammals, 71 fish species, 444 bird species, 64 reptiles and 1,300 species of flowering plants.

 There are 2 distinct seasons in the Okavango Delta.
-Look at our “best time to visit” guide for recommendations.
 The Okavango Delta is popular for experiencing the local mode of transport – the Mokoro.
 Wind your way through the channels and lagoons in one of these traditional canoes.
 It is quite a thrilling experience watching nature unfold around you from the seat of your Mokoro.
 Some areas of the Okavango Delta have water year round.
 There are areas that are affected by the floods, making the water levels too low for Mokoros before the rains.
 If you are unsure of when to go let one of our expert consultants guide and advise.

 The Okavango Delta is a unique experience had nowhere else in the world.
 It is a destination worth many visits.
 It also makes for a great combination with Chobe National Park or the dry salt pans of Makgadikgadi or the Kalahari Desert.
 It is remarkable to see such different landscapes and wildlife in one country at the Okavango Delta.